brucemingxinliu/Deep-Learning-Terrain-Navigation/README.md

 # Work picked up from here by Bruce
 the environment was changed to a glennan second floor with walls and obstacles.
 Essentially I want to train the robot to drive around obstacles in a existing world and apply that network to verify the training results.

+BASIC order of command.
+Classifer_server.py is the nueral net controller. driver.cpp is the client that sends out image to the controller and receive command on good or no good to go.